Experience Analytics for eCommerce Platform Migrations

 2. Identify the Financial Impact of Change

-As noted above, after a platform migration, it is like starting from scratch.
+As noted above, after an eCommerce platform migration, it is like starting from scratch.
 Your data and analytics from your previous site are no longer the baseline for expected performance or potential issues.
 Unanticipated issues will arise and when they do how will you know which to prioritize?

 Having a digital experience hub that can identify, quantify by financial impact, and prioritize these net new issues is crucial to not getting quickly overwhelmed and buried in errors.
 Your teams’ time is valuable and it is critical that you use it wisely when making website and mobile improvements.
 The last thing you want to do is prioritize site fixes and modifications that will not move the needle on your KPIs.

 Post-migration you need to understand which errors or bugs are hitting you the hardest in terms of conversion rates and what to prioritize first in order to increase revenue immediately.

 Inevitably, no matter how much planning you do before the replatform, there will be issues to improve after launch—both expected and unexpected.
 Even when you use Google’s recommendations for website migrations, there will be a brief period of organic traffic decline due to Google’s bots needing to recrawl and reindex your site.

 During this period of decline, it is important for businesses to identify what URLs are missing and what page errors exist.
 With the right predictive analytics and intelligent system in place, your business will be able to more quickly catch these issues and resolve them.
 By lowering the time to identify and resolve these issues, your business will be able to recapture revenue more quickly, provide a better experience to users, and rebuild organic SEO more quickly.